MOFplus/mofplus_rel/docs/user_getted_started.rst

 Programm Structure
 ------------------

-The MOFplus API package is divided into three modules holding three
+The MOFplus API package is divided modules

    #. module ``user`` with class ``user_api``.
          Here all methods for querying